 Are Olive Trees Grafted?
 (Detailed Answer)

 Although grafting is no longer regarded as the ideal method of olive tree propagation, it has been practiced since ancient times.
-Many people asked me if olive trees are grafted, and I decided to give you an answer to that question.

-Why Olive Trees Are Grafted?
+Why Olive Trees Are Grafted

 There are several reasons to graft olive trees, but the main one to keep in mind is that we want to use one tree to help another’s crop flourish.
-Some trees have roots that are not strong and produce fruit that is very desirable.
-In comparison, some trees have strong roots but produce little to no fruit.

 For instance: Imagine you had a mature red apple tree.
 This tree has the ideal spot, root system, and produces lots of delicious red apples, and is large and robust enough to withstand the winter.
 However, you are now considering having a green apple variety as well.
 But you don’t have place for a second tree, or perhaps you don’t want to wait years for a second tree to begin bearing fruit, so you graft.